ThembelihleN/alx_capstone_project/README.md

 Roadmap and future enhancements:
-This project may include backend and api in the future.
+This project may include advanced backend in the future.

 Contact information:
 My Name is Thembelihle Ngobese.